Please rotate your device

 We realise that this will be a horrendous time for you and the need for sympathetic, supportive but very clear, sound and realistic advice is paramount.
-Catherine and Natasha are all highly experienced practitioners in this field.
+All our family lawyers all have a great deal of experience in this area.

 Under The Family Law Act 1996 applications can be made to the court for protection in the form of Non-Molestation and/or Occupation orders .
 These remedies are not limited to husbands and wives or those in a civil partnership, they extend to those who live together (or who used to) of either sex, in same-sex or heterosexual relationships.
 It also applies to those who are parents of a child together or who are engaged in family court proceedings.
 An application can also be made to protect a child.